-Social Security Reforms That Sparked Violent Unrest In Nicaragua Reportedly Canceled
+Nicaragua's President Withdraws Social Security Reforms That Sparked Violent Unrest

 Ortega has been in office since 2007.
 This is his fourth term as president, and the protests are widely seen as his biggest challenge yet.

-But in remarks Saturday, Ortega seemed to further enrage Nicaraguans by saying the protesters were being politically manipulated; and pointed to the reforms as only being a proposal, and that he was open to negotiations with the business community.
+In earlier remarks Saturday, Ortega seemed to further enrage Nicaraguans by saying the protesters were being politically manipulated; and pointed to the reforms as only being a proposal, and that he was open to negotiations with the business community.

 The business community however, which is widely seen as an ally to the government, released a statement saying it would not sit down until freedom is speech is restored and police violence stops.